 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
-Any address of the sector (see table 3) is a valid address for Chip Erase (CE) instruction.
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
+Any address of the sector (see "Table 1.
+Memory Organization") is a valid address for Chip Erase (CE) instruction.
 The CS# must go high exactly at the byte boundary(the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.